j2store/userguide/producttag_usecases.md

 ![](./assets/images/producttagusecase6.png)

+<a name="brand-wise"></a>
 ## Displaying products brand-wise

 If you own a multi-brand store, then this feature might help you the most.
 You could display your products brand-wise.
-All you have to do is this.
+All you have to do is this:

   * Create tags with the brand name.
   * Create products and link them to their corresponding brands(tags).